Python-SIP/sip/docs/api_14.rst

 .. c:enum:: sipEventType

-    This is the enum that defines the different event types.
+    This enum defines the different event types.
 Event handlers may be registered using :c:func:`sipRegisterEventHandlers`.

     .. c:enumerator:: sipEventCollectingModule